sighupio/fury-kubernetes-monitoring/README.md

 - [ServiceMonitor][servicemonitor-link]: Declaratively specifies how groups of services should be monitored, by automatically generating Prometheus scrape configuration based on the definition

-Since the export of certain metrics can be heavily cloud-provider specific, we provide a bunch of cloud-provider specific configuration.
+Since the export of certain metrics can be heavily cloud-provider specific, we provide a bunch of cloud-provider specific configurations.
 The setups we currently support include:

 - Google Kubernetes Engine (GKE)